 The registration fees for the 2012 NIST Spectroradiometry Short Course are $2,000 per person for the complete 4-day course.
 The fee includes course materials (including reference books: Optical Radiometry by A.C.
 Parr, R.U.
 Datla, and J.L.
 Gardner and The Art of Radiometry by J.M.
 Palmer and B.G.
 Grant), coffee breaks, lunches, and a dinner.
 Pre-registration is required.
 Registration for the course is limited to 15 attendees on a first-come, first-served basis.
 Registrations will be accepted in the order they are received by NIST.
 Registration and payment must be received by Monday, March 24, 2014.
 There will be no on-site registration.
 Cancellations and/or substitutions must be requested, in writing, by Monday, March 24, 2014, and no refunds will be made after this date.

-To download the registration form, click here.
+The registration form will be available starting in December 2015.
 Please complete the registration form and fax it to Stephanie Halton at 435-713-3007.

 100 Bureau Drive, M/S 1071